jamesonl/jamesonl.github.io/_posts/2020-3-19-corona-systems.md

 title: In the Times of Coronavirus, A Collection of Responses and Questions
 ---

-# Global Impact
+## Global Impact

 How could one not address this?

-At the same time, it seems like I'm not the only one considering the effects of coronavirus.
+I'm not the only one considering the effects of coronavirus.
 From the immediate to the long term (think 1 year out), here is an (evolving) list of all the global stimulus plans that are being worked on in order to address the fallout of this crisis.

 ## Stimulus Plans, by Segment / Geography